tracsman/vdcWorkshop/DIY/Maximus/Module04.md

 # DIY Workshop Maximus - Module 4

 ## Abstract
-In this step we'll create a web farm using the Azure App Gateway (Application Load Balancer) service.
-The web farm will comprise of IIS servers running on 3 VMs in a spoke VNet (spoke01).
-This spoke VNet will peer with the hub VNet you worked on in the previous steps.
+In this step you will create a spoke VNet (spoke01) and peer it with the hub VNet you worked on in the previous steps.
+You will deploy a web farm using the Azure App Gateway (Application Load Balancer) service in the spoke VNet.
+The web farm will comprise of 3 identical IIS servers (running on 3 VMs) and will serve a web page for external access.

 ## Observations
 Once you're done with this step, you would have learned how to setup VNet peering and use an application load balancer to distribute traffic across backend web servers.